The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 Many Akan children have always been given traditional names, but in the past, some families shied away from this due to assimilation, colonial influences, or the preference for Western names in formal settings.

-Now, more people are embracing fully Akan names – not just as a tradition, but as a way to preserve identity and culture at a time when these connections matter more than ever.
+Now, more people are embracing Akan names fully, not just as a tradition, but as a way to preserve identity and culture at a time when these connections matter more than ever.

 With identity loss becoming more common, names have taken on even greater importance.